Where and When to Empty an RV Composting Toilet

 Let's start with the easy one: disposal of liquid matter.
 Your urine container can be emptied in various places, such as into a regular toilet, pit toilet, porta-potty, or even on the ground under certain circumstances.
 Here are some tips for each type of disposal method:

-- Regular toilet: A liquid waste container, like Cuddy's, can fit discreetly into a reusable grocery bag and be taken into a public restroom at National parks, campgrounds or rest stops.
+Regular toilet: A liquid waste container, like Cuddy's, can fit discreetly into a reusable grocery bag and be taken into a public restroom at National parks, campgrounds or rest stops.
 Simply dump the contents into the toilet (pro tip: flush as you dump to eliminate splashing).

-- Pit Toilet: Many trailheads have pit toilets available that you can empty your liquids bin into.
+Pit Toilet: Many trailheads have pit toilets available that you can empty your liquids bin into.

-- Porta-Potty: Some public attractions and National Parks have porta-potties on site.
+Porta-Potty: Some public attractions and National Parks have porta-potties on site.
 This is our least favorite option since most porta-potties are a little gross, but in a pinch, it will work for your needs.

 Disposing of Solids

 Remember that even though your solids bin may look and smell like compost, it's not actually compost yet.
-The composting process for human waste takes up to six months, so please don't throw it out on the ground or in your garden just yet.
+The composting process for human poop takes up to six months, so please don't throw it out on the ground or in your garden just yet.

 Here are some other options for where to put your solids when you empty your RV composting toilet:

-- An approved garbage receptacle: Most public garbage receptacles that allow diapers are also safe to put your bagged solids in.
+An approved garbage receptacle: Most public garbage receptacles that allow diapers are also safe to put your bagged solids in.
 We suggest you always check with your local state, county, or National Parks authorities to ensure it's legal.
 Some counties, such as Grant County in Utah, have ordinances that forbid you to put humanure (some people reference it as human waste) in public garbage receptacles, so you'll need to plan your disposal schedule accordingly.

 We don't recommend burying your solid matter on public land since it isn't completely composted.
 It's unlikely that you would be able to dig a deep enough hole to dispose of the amount of solid matter in your bin so that wildlife wouldn't be tempted to dig it up.
 Burying your solid matter also slows the composting process since there is limited airflow, and it won't be stirred.